jasperalani/jcompiler/README.md

 # jcompiler
 #### Code Execution Service

 A microservice-based system designed to execute code snippets in various programming languages.
-This service orchestrates code execution requests, handles caching of results, and forwards requests to language-specific runners.

 ## Running the Service